 Emotions and Marketing.

 Customers think with both their rational and emotional brains.
 Study after study says that when we buy, it’s for emotional reasons.
 Logic comes into play when we try to justify the money we (or are about to) spend — especially when we’re giving into our wants.
+This is why it’s important to understand the psychology of messaging.

 Here is what one Psychology Today article says about our shopping habits.